anesto-deltoro/strong-types-fn-scala/PITCHME.md

 #### Solution 1: Value classes + smart constructors (5)
 @snapend

-@snap[west span-35]
+@snap[west span-30]
-@ul[list-spaced-bullets black text-07]
+@ul[list-spaced-bullets black small]
 Yey!
-We can no longer confuse the order of the parameters neither provide invalid input Or... can we?
+We can't confuse the order of the parameters neither provide invalid input Or... can we?
 @ulend
 @snapend